 Most job seekers think their resume is read by a human first.
-That's wrong.
-Over 75% of resumes are screened out by Applicant Tracking Systems (ATS) before a human ever sees them.
+That is wrong.
+Many resumes are screened out by Applicant Tracking Systems (ATS) before a human ever sees them.
 This critical misunderstanding leads to beautifully designed resumes that are completely invisible to employers.

 Our AI Resume Builder is engineered to bypass this first gatekeeper.
 It automatically structures your resume with ATS-friendly formatting, strategic keyword placement, and the right sections in the right order.
-This technical optimization gets candidates 4x more interviews by ensuring their resume is readable before it's ever readable.
+This technical optimization gets candidates more interviews by ensuring their resume is readable before it is ever read.

 What is ATS Resume Format?